SoyaChunkz/Notes-App/Readme.md

 **This is the Dashboard where you can add, edit, delete, pin and view your notes**
 ![Dashboard](/media/dashboard.png)

-**Add your first note here, feel free explore all the options in the rich text editor**
+**Add your first note here, feel free explore all the content options in the rich text editor**
 ![Add Notes](/media/add_notes.png)
 ![Note Added](/media/note_added.png)